Fish and Wildlife Service, Interior.

 D. Inadequacy of Existing Regulatory Mechanisms

 There are no existing regulatory mechanisms to protect the northern snakehead within the Chesapeake Bay region.
 We are not aware of any existing regulatory mechanisms within the species' native range.
 The report submitted with the petition mentioned that all members of the family Channidae were added to the Service's list of injurious fish, mollusks, and crustaceans on October 4, 2002 (67 FR 62193).
 As an injurious species, the Service has found that this non-native, invasive species is likely to compete with native species and may transmit parasites to native species.
 Live snakeheads currently in captivity have a high likelihood of escape into the wild in the United States, and once established, are expected to multiply rapidly.
 The injurious wildlife listing prohibits the interstate transportation and importation of any live snakehead fish or viable eggs into the United States without an injurious wildlife permit.
-The petition and its supporting documentation did not present substantial scientific or commercial information indicating that listing the northern snakehead as threatened or endangered may be warranted under this threat factor.
+The petition and its supporting documentation did not present Start Printed Page 48362substantial scientific or commercial information indicating that listing the northern snakehead as threatened or endangered may be warranted under this threat factor.

 E. Other Natural or Man-made Factors Affecting the Continued Existence of the Species